Moving Day FAQs

 How much should I tip my movers?

 This is entirely up to you as a customer.
-You may want to ask yourself how was your moving experience, did you have any problems with the workers, were there any damages, and so forth.
+You may want to ask yourself how was your moving experience, did you have any problems with the workers, whether are there any damages, and so forth.
 If you feel that you received a higher standard of service than what you originally expected, movers will appreciate the amount you choose to tip.

 #MovingTip: A good rule of thumb is $5-$10 dollars per hour worked (per mover).